 sudo ufw enable

-Confirm enabling with Y
+Confirm enabling with Y when prompted.

 sudo ufw allow 21/tcp